 Nylas Hosted Auth is the quickest and easiest way to set up user authentication for your app.
 Simply redirect users to a Nylas login page and we'll handle the rest including auto-detection of third-party providers and managing token exchanges.

 → Continue with Hosted Authentication

-With Native Authentication, you can authenticate users directly in-app without ever needing to redirect to Nylas.
+Nylas Native Auth is for developers who want to completely whitelabel the authentication experience to perfectly match your app.
+With Nylas Native Auth, your users authenticate directly in your app without ever needing to redirect to the Nylas Auth service.
 This gives you full control over the flow and look & feel of the login experience, and also allows you to control which kinds of providers your application supports.
-With Native Authentication, you'll need to set up developer apps with underlying providers like Google and Microsoft and configure your Nylas application to use them.
+With Native Auth, you're required to set up developer apps with third-party providers like Google and Microsoft and configure your Nylas application to manage authentication credentials with them.

 → Continue with Native Authentication